top of page

 They're computationally smart.
 But they're not wise.
 Wisdom requires something more than pattern matching at scale.
 It requires the accumulated experience of being a vulnerable, finite, embodied, frail human being who must cope with an dreadfully uncertain world.
 Who makes mistakes and suffers consequences.
 Who learns what matters through living, not just through training.

 Dreyfus saw this in the 1960s.
 His critique seemed cranky and obstructionist at the time.
-But sixty years later, as I become more cranky and obstructionist, we stand in yet another AI summer, his insights feel prophetic.
+But sixty years later, as I become more cranky and obstructionist, we stand in yet another AI summer, his insights feel compelling.

 We can build systems that are extraordinarily competent at specific tasks.
 But building systems with genuine human-like intelligence, intelligence that includes common sense, contextual understanding, ethical judgment, wisdom, would require not just better algorithms, more data, and different architectures, but systems that share our form of being-in-the-world.
+That's not a technical challenge.
+That's a human challenge with significant moral and ethical implications.

 The Takeaway for Strategy Design

-Which is why, as we shape the future of AI, we need philosophers and poets as much as we need venture capitalists and technical co-founders.
+Which is why, as we shape the future of A.I., perhaps we need philosophers and poets as much as we need venture capitalists and technical co-founders.
 We need people asking not just "Can we build it?" but "Should we build it?
-And why?"
+And why?"There is a gulf of human experience, wisdom, and judgement that stands between "Is," and "Ought."

 Comments